 - Time Management

-Achieving academic success is one thing, but there’s more to succeeding at school than exams and assignments alone.
-That’s why our study skills experts in the Abilene and Sweetwater region ensure the bigger picture is accounted for.
-We have carefully developed our program around preparing your son or daughter for the increasing workloads and growing expectations ahead.
+Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
+That’s why our study skills tutors in the Abilene and Sweetwater region focus on the larger picture.
+We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
 This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.

 Our study skills program teaches strategies for smart studying, including:

 - Time management competencies for efficiently managing schedules and coursework.